manasi9307/cmpe281-wizards/Core Value: Simplicity.md

 final order?
 Receiving validation from everyone who has access to the  cart is an overhead.
 Instead we decided to send out a group notification at the time of creation of the cart and simply place a timer on the cart visible to everyone, after which order will be final.
 Simple and efficient.

+Week 2: While discussing the use case flow we came across the situation about what the user will see in the cart when he opens it, the entire order for everyone or just what he has ordered.
+For simplicity's sake we decided that the user views only what he orders so he can only see and alter what he has ordered and not mess with the entire order.